Fasmanuel2002/AAI_HSLU_TRACE/README.md

 - `Otto_TRACE/training_models/`

-  Contains the two versions of training pipeline for Singular-Task Learning (STL) and Multi-Task Learning (MLT), the purpose of this code format is for jupyterhub GPU.
+  Contains the two versions of training pipeline for Single-Task Learning (STL) and Multi-Task Learning (MLT), the purpose of this code format is for jupyterhub GPU.

 - `Otto_TRACE/test_models/`

-  Contains the two versions of Testing Pipeline for Singular-Task Learning (STL) and Multi-Task Learning (MLT).
+  Contains the two versions of Testing Pipeline for Single-Task Learning (STL) and Multi-Task Learning (MLT).

 - `Otto_TRACE/utils/`